-- 1. In the Directories Tree select the publication which edition is to be visible for the reader. - 2.
+- 1. On the elements list select a publication which edition is to be visible for the reader. - 2.
 On the edition's general information tab (Edition) select Published option. - 3.
 On the rights assignment tab (Rights) select the user name (or group name if we want to assign right to the group of users) which you want to grant the "read" right and then select the View check box.